mendersoftware/mender-docs/09.Add-ons/03.File-Transfer/30.File-Transfer-configuration-file/docs.md

     category: docs
 ---

-Remote Terminal can be configured in the Mender Connect client's add-on configuration in `/etc/mender/mender-connect.conf` on the root filesystem.
-This file is JSON structured and defines various parameters for the Mender Connect operation.
+You can enable or disable the File Transfer from the Mender Connect configuration file `/etc/mender/mender-connect.conf`.

 # Example mender-connect.conf file

-Here is an example of a `mender-connect.conf` file with Remote Terminal sections:
+Here is an example of a `mender-connect.conf` file with the File Transfer enabled:
 ```
 {
     "ClientProtocol": "https",